quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   `Instances` A1 and B1, while uncompressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2.
 Additionally, compressed CoAP/UDP packets must be dispatched to `Instances` A1 and B1, while compressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2 for decompression.
+The criteria for dispatching compressed packets to the correct `Instance` is called the `Discriminator` in {{DRAFT-ARCH}}.

-This challenge is discussed specifically in section {{sec-dispatcher}}.
+  Those challenges are discussed further in section {{sec-dispatcher}}.

-- **Instance/Context Identification**: In addition to the need for a `Dispatch` mechanism, each `Instance` or `Context` must be uniquely identifiable, allowing the `Domain Manager` to update the `Context` of a specific `Instance`.
+- **Instance/Context Identification**: In addition to the need for a `Dispatch` mechanism, which addresses the routing of packets to the correct `Instance`, each `Instance` or `Context` must be uniquely identifiable to allow the `Domain Manager` to update the `Context` of a specific `Instance`.

 ### Discussions